We believe in continuously evaluating the work of End Hep C SF to determine if we are making an impact and where we could do better.

 Program Performance Measures

-The Program Performance Measures dashboard tracks the progress that End Hep C SF’s partner programs have made toward achieving the overall goal of eliminating HCV in San Francisco.
-The Performance Measures (PMs) listed below show key data points from the partner programs.
-These programs are funded by the San Francisco Department of Public Health (SFDPH) and are located in non-traditional testing sites at San Francisco-based community-based organizations.
-By providing HCV testing in non-clinical sites where folks access services for a variety of reasons, we can reduce barriers to HCV testing.
+Program Performance Measures track the progress that End Hep C SF’s partner programs have made toward achieving the overall goal of eliminating HCV in San Francisco.
+The Performance Measures (PMs) show key data points from partner programs.
+When it comes to community-based testing, the included programs are funded by the San Francisco Department of Public Health (SFDPH) and are located in non-traditional testing sites at San Francisco-based community-based organizations.

-This data dashboard, called San Francisco’s Hepatitis C Data, shows San Francisco’s progress toward eliminating HCV and its harmful effects over time.
-By tracking Indicators (I) of our Desired Results (R), we can get an idea of how the city is doing in reducing new infections as well as HCV-related illness and death.
-By clicking on each indicator, you can see a graph of the city’s progress over time, information and context about the data, and the strategies we are planning to “turn the curve” in the right direction.
+We also track Indicators (I) of our Desired Results (R), so that we can get an idea of how the city is doing in reducing new infections as well as HCV-related illness and death.
+Clicking on each indicator, you can see a graph of the city’s progress over time, information and context about the data, and the strategies we are planning to “turn the curve” in the right direction.
 While these population-wide indicators include both people who have received services from one of EHCSF’s programs as well as those who have not, our goal is for EHCSF to have the most significant possible influence on these indicators.
 Tracking this data can show us whether the city is headed in the right direction and lets us know if we should make program adjustments to help reverse undesired trends.